NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

 2. Select to write a query to specify the data to import.
 The full dataset contains more than 6.6 million reviews, so we will use SQL queries to only pull in the relevant ones.

-    - First, we will bring in all Charlotte businesses:
+    a.
+First, we will bring in all Charlotte businesses:

     ```SELECT * FROM business WHERE city = 'Charlotte' and state = 'NC';```